• Skip to main content

 Gorgonzola fruit torta on a platter, topped with toasted slivered almonds.

-Serving gorgonzola torta
+Serving the gorgonzola torta

 Then when you want to serve your gorgonzola torta, just unwrap it, invert it onto a platter, and sprinkle it with toasted slivered almonds.